eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 ## Storyboard

+### Option 1

 Use the following storyboard to design and develop your prototype.

 <img src="images/teamGuzzi_storyboard.png" width="100%" />

 Credit: Team Guzzi, Fall 2021.

+### Option 2

+Use a storyboard from your group project.
+Make sure to include your storyboard in your report when you are submitting your assignment to Canvas.

 ## Requirements